What is a managed fund?

-Managed funds, also known as mutual funds, are not as popular withASX investors as they once were.
-With the rise of alternatives like exchange-traded funds (ETFs) and listed investment trusts (LITs), many investors have left the managed fund on the side of the road.
+Managed funds, also known as 'mutual funds', are not as popular with investors as they used to be.
+With the rise of alternatives like exchange-traded funds (ETFs), listed investment trusts (LITs), and listed investment companies (LICs), many investors have forgotten about the humble old managed fund.

-So, what is a managed fund, and do these investment vehicles still have a place in a modern portfolio?
+So, what exactly is a managed fund, and do these investment vehicles still have a place in a modern portfolio?

 Advantages of a managed fund

-Shares or units of an ETF or an LIT have to be bought on the share market, which means that there is a $500 minimum investment and (usually) brokerage costs to be paid.
-In contrast, units of a managed fund are traded off-market rather than on an exchange.
+Shares or units of an ETF or LIT must be bought and sold on the share market, meaning transaction fees or brokerage costs have to be paid.
+In contrast, managed fund units are traded off-market rather than on an exchange.

 The managed fund structure does have its fair share of critics.

 The foremost disadvantage is the high fees charged by fund managers.
 Managed funds often charge far higher fees than ETFs, LITs, or listed investment companies (LICs).

 A managed fund will typically ask for a management fee of 1%, 1.5%, or even 2% per annum and may also charge an additional performance fee or establishment fee.
 In contrast, it's not uncommon to find index fund ETFs with a management fee of 0.1% per annum or lower.